salesforce-misc/Vador/README.md

 ---

-# But, if you need more Power ⚡️⚡️
+# But if you need more Power ⚡️⚡️

 ![inline](images/more-power.gif)